 Displays the speed (revolutions per minute) the rotor is turning.
 A value of 0000 indicates the rotor is not turning.

 3. Hours

 Counts the total operating hours of the rotor.
-This value is not resettable.
 (Engine hours are displayed on the hour meter beside the ignition key.
-Use Engine Hours as a service interval guide.)
+Use the engine hours as a service interval guide.)

 4. Settings 🗇